 When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
-While some turnover is appropriate, MoDOT needs to retain an engaged workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.
+While some turnover is natural, MoDOT's goal is to retain an engaged workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.